Gelbpunkt/tokio-websockets/benches/README.md

 ## Methodology

-We're comparing some popular Rust websocket libraries to tokio-websockets and uWebSockets as a reference.
+We're comparing some popular Rust WebSocket libraries to tokio-websockets and uWebSockets as a reference.
 All of the implementations are asynchronous.
 For benchmarking we use a simple plaintext echo server.

 In order to bottleneck faster, we're also using a single-threaded runtime.